 These books have also become convenient containers for experimentation with visual relationships, where anything and everything is possible and worth trying out.
 Paint, ink and different types of paper are used inexhaustibly, either as ends in themselves or as potential starting points to develop further on a larger scale.

 This approach to making art is always intuitive and exploratory.
-Each new piece is an opportunity to embark on a journey into uncharted territory, capitalising on the innate properties and characteristics of paint or mixed-media, producing opportunities for invention and discovery at every stage.
+Each new piece is an opportunity to embark on a journey into uncharted territory, exploiting the innate properties and characteristics of paint or mixed-media, produces the space for invention and discovery at every stage.
 In this way, using different methods of application, the working surface becomes a field of activity on which the gradual accumulation of matter takes place, like a palimpsest, documenting and revealing the unpredictability of each encounter through chance and intent.